drscotthawley/iclr-blogpost-2026/_posts/2026-04-27-flow-where-you-want.md

-These (nearly) straight trajectories can be obtained by "ReFlow" distillation of another model (covered in [@rectified_flow, @hawley2025flowwithwhat]) or by insisting during training that the models yield paths agreeing with Optimal Transport such as the "minibatch OT" method of Tong et al <d-cite key="tong2024improving"></d-cite>.
+These (nearly) straight trajectories can be obtained by "ReFlow" distillation of another model (covered in <d-cite key="rectified_flow"></d-cite><d-cite key="hawley2025flowwithwhat"></d-cite> or by insisting during training that the models yield paths agreeing with Optimal Transport such as the "minibatch OT" method of Tong et al <d-cite key="tong2024improving"></d-cite>.
 Even if the model's trajectories aren't super-straight, we'll see that the guidance methods we use can be applied fairly generally anyway.

 ## Projecting and Correcting